Vegan Heavy Cream

 Can I use this dairy-free heavy cream to make vegan whipped cream?

-Although tasty and versatile, this dairy-free heavy cream cannot be beaten into a fluffy whip.
-You’ll need a separate vegan whipped cream recipe for that!
+No, this dairy-free heavy cream cannot be beaten into a fluffy whip.
+You’ll need a separate vegan whipped cream recipe for that.

 Vegan heavy cream.

 Vegan heavy creamy is a quick and easy alternative to use in recipes that call for dairy.
-Easily whip up a batch in 5 minutes to use in all your favorite dishes.
+You can whip up a batch in 5 minutes to use in all your favorite dishes.

 Prep Time 5 minutes